 6. Fitting the Underlay

-Although many people see it as an optional extra, there are so many benefits of using underlay when you install laminate flooring that we view it as a Must-Do.
+Although many people see it as an optional extra, there are so many benefits to using underlay when you install laminate flooring that we view it as a Must-Do.

-There are various types of underlay suitable for use with laminate flooring and the option with inbuilt DPM will keep it safe from moisture damage from a concrete subfloor.
+There are various types of underlay suitable for use with laminate flooring, and the option with built-in DPM will keep it safe from moisture damage from a concrete subfloor.
 If you've got underfloor heating, however, you'll need to use underlay suited to this purpose.

 Fibreboard is a good option because it provides excellent heat installation and also covers minor indentations and protrusions in your subfloor.
 So, take this route if your subfloor isn't totally level because you'll be able to enjoy a perfectly flat surface even if you've got protrusions of as much as 3 mm.